alicolville/Weight-Tracker/readme.txt

 //TODO: Update feature lisst in plugin and online
 //TODO: Footable locale
 //TODO: mininmise: data.footable.js / ws-ls.js / ws-ls.css
-//TODO: Check widgets, etc that use the table shortcode to ensure edit buttons are hidden
-//TODO: When deleting a weight entry, check for a photo anre delete that

 // TODO: Investigate if thumbs for photos are actually being resized.

 * Photo Uploads!